AtticusDotOne/Documentation/Vision.md

 \----

-The stuffy Manila humidity feels cool and refreshing to Felipe's ears as he takes off the heavy-set noice cancelling headset.
+The stuffy Manila humidity feels cool and refreshing to Felipe's ears as he takes off the heavy-set noise cancelling headset.
 The noise of the city rushes in his conciousness--reminding him he's not in Washington, DC's fictional Underwood administration.
 He stares at his phone notification, then hits the Netflix pause button on his laptop.

 "Great!
 More business.
 What's your legal issue today?"
 He muses to himself.